Last Updated on August 10, 2022 by Michelle Ball

 Filing with OCR Has No Relation to Any Court Case

-Filing a student discrimination complaint with OCR does not impact any potential court case or timelines that may exist for that filing.
+Filing a student discrimination complaint with OCR should not impact any potential court case or timelines that may exist for that filing.

 An OCR complaint is administrative (involving government agencies and their intervention) and is not a prerequisite to filing a case in court.